johndwells/craft.minimee/README.md

 ## Debugging

 When your site is running in [devMode](http://buildwithcraft.com/docs/config-settings#devMode), Minimee will throw an `Exception` containing any messages which indicate where an error may have occurred.

+Also while in devMode, Minimee will continually try to clean your cache folder of what it can safely determine are expired caches.

 ## Usage